ni/nimi-python/docs/nidcpower/functions.rst

     Waits until the device has generated the specified event.

-    The session monitors whether each type of event has occurred at least once since the last time this function or the :py:meth:`nidcpower.Session._initiate` function were called.
-If an event has only been generated once and you call this function successively, the function times out.
-Individual events must be generated between separate calls of this function.
+    The session monitors whether each type of event has occurred at least once since the last time this method or the :py:meth:`nidcpower.Session._initiate` method were called.
+If an event has only been generated once and you call this method successively, the method times out.
+Individual events must be generated between separate calls of this method.

-    .. note:: Refer to `Supported Functions by
+    .. note:: Refer to `Supported Methods by
         Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
         for more information about supported devices.